 - Clarification of the real estate agent’s specialization.
 A highly qualified real estate agent works in 1 or 2 fields, such as the sale of secondary housing or apartments in new buildings.

 - Researching reviews about the specialist.
 Recommendations of the agent can be found on Turkish forums.
 Also, a foreigner should study the number of announcements posted by a real estate agent on specialized real estate websites – professionals always have a lot of work to do.

 - Figuring out an agent’s work plan.
 An experienced real estate agent always has a clear sequence of actions that will help you find the best object to buy.

 To find a real estate agent, a foreigner needs to contact the selected real estate agency, as well as call a specialist via any of their announcements on the website for the sale of housing.

-Turkey is associated with the sea for many Russians, so most Russian citizens prefer to buy houses and apartments near it.
+Turkey is associated with the sea, so most foreigners prefer buying houses and apartments nearby.
 The most popular regions of the state among foreigners: